 They say you should have 1.5 litter boxes per cat.
 If you have a small apartment and one cat, you can probably get away with one box, just make sure it’s clean at all times.
 Cats don’t like pooping and peeing on top of old pee or poop!

-So if you have 2 cats, you should have 3 litter boxes.
+So if you have 2 cats, you should have 3 cat litter boxes.
 We have 5 cats so you can imagine how many boxes we have.

 5. Where Should I Place the Litter Box?

 There is really no best answer to this as we all live in different kinds of places (apartments, homes, condos, shared spaces, etc.).
 The best place to have your cat litter box is what makes sense for you and your kitty.
 We love placing the cat litter box in the common living areas, the bedrooms and even in the bathroom.
 Your kitty wants to feel safe in their litter box, so anything that has your scent the most in your home is the best place to store the litter box or boxes.

 Jackson Galaxy said it best during one of his book tour talks a few years ago and that is that we should place the cat litter boxes in the places we want them to see them the least.
 For example, if you do not want to put the cat litter box in your bedroom, that’s where you should put it.
 Why?
 Because cats want to be close to us and the places we spend the most time is in the bedroom, family room and/or kitchen!

 These are just a few tips when it comes to basic cat litter etiquette.
 Have any follow-up cat litter box questions?
 Comment below and we will do our best to answer them!
 And be sure to visit our store, Just Cats in Denver, CO, for the best cat supplies in town!